Christian Persecution in Myanmar

 HISTORY OF CHRISTIANITY IN MYANMAR

 Christians are the people of the hills in Myanmar.
-The country consists of a central plain dominated by its overwhelmingly Buddhist population and surrounded by hills and mountains in which live the ethnic minorities.
+The country consists of a central plain dominated by its overwhelmingly Buddhist population and surrounded by hills and mountains, in which the ethnic minorities live.

 It is these minority groups that are the most Christianized.
-Despite successive Catholic missions over six centuries, it was the Protestant missionaries that gained the most traction among the hill tribes.
+Despite successive Catholic missions over six centuries, Protestant missionaries gained the most traction among the hill tribes.
 Most famously, American Baptist missionaries Adoniram and Ann Judson came in 1813 and saw a significant turning to Christ among the Karen people, who in turn shared their faith with the Kachin.
-Other missionaries reached the Chin people, who are half a million in number and 85% Christian.
+Other missionaries reached the Chin people, who number half a million and are 85% Christian.

-Roughly two thirds of Myanmar’s Christians are Protestant, and predominantly Baptist.
-Roman Catholics form one sixth of the total.
-Christians have struggled for acceptance in this staunchly Buddhist country, in which nationalism has fused with the majority religion, and so Christians are viewed as less than patriotic as a result.
+Roughly two-thirds of Myanmar’s Christians are Protestant and predominantly Baptist.
+Roman Catholics form one-sixth of the total.
+Christians have struggled for acceptance in this staunchly Buddhist country, in which nationalism has fused with the majority religion, so Christians are viewed as less than patriotic as a result.

-Unpopular military juntas, who ruled Myanmar from 1962 to 2011, and then took power again in a coup in February 2021, frequently try to appeal to the majority by repressing the Christian minorities and even trying to impose Buddhism on them by force.
-Some groups, such as the Karen, formed independence resistance movements decade ago, and Christians among them are doubly targeted by the authorities.
+Unpopular military juntas, which ruled Myanmar from 1962 to 2011 and took power again in a coup in February 2021, frequently try to appeal to the majority by repressing the Christian minorities and even trying to impose Buddhism on them by force.
+Some groups, such as the Karen, formed independence resistance movements decade ago and Christians among them are doubly targeted by the authorities.